 Even so, chances are you’ll be able to get a faster train for about the same price as a slow train depending on when you get your ticket.

-This is a case where planning out your trip can definitely help save time and money.
+That said, this is a case where planning out your trip can definitely help save time and money.
 When you get tickets in advance, you can pick the best option for your needs at the lowest possible cost.

 If you book early enough, you should be able to get economy or super economy tickets, which are usually the least expensive options.